Boundary-Guided Policy Optimization for Memory-efficient RL of Diffusion Large Language Models: Experiment

-\paragraph{Baselines.} We mainly compare BGPO with two representative RL algorithms for dLLMs that are introduced in Section~\ref{sec:preliminary}: (1) diffu-GRPO~\cite{d1}, which approximates the log-likelihoods with single-pass mean-field estimation; (2) VRPO-OL, which is the online version of VRPO~\cite{llada1.5} that adopts ELBO-based likelihood approximation and uses the objective in Eq~\ref{eq:vrpo_obj}.
+\paragraph{Baselines.} We mainly compare BGPO with two representative RL algorithms for dLLMs that are introduced in Section~\ref{sec:preliminary}: (1) diffu-GRPO~\cite{d1}, an on-policy algorithm that approximates the log-likelihoods with single-pass mean-field estimation; (2) VRPO-OL, the online version of VRPO~\cite{llada1.5} that adopts ELBO-based likelihood approximation and uses the objective in Eq~\ref{eq:vrpo_obj}.
 We set the MC sampling sizes of VRPO-OL to the maximum that H800 can support, i.e., $n_t=4$ for math and planning tasks and $n_t=2$ for code generation, since the prompts of coding tasks are longer.
-Besides, we also present the results from several prior works as references, including d1~\cite{d1}, wd1~\cite{wd1}, LLaDA-IGPO~\cite{igpo}, and LLaDA 1.5~\cite{llada1.5}, though their training setting are partially different from ours.
+Besides, we also present the results of several prior works as references, including d1~\cite{d1}, wd1~\cite{wd1}, LLaDA-IGPO~\cite{igpo}, and LLaDA 1.5~\cite{llada1.5}, although their training settings are partially different from ours.